nystudio107/tailwind-css-performance/README.md

 ## Excpected Outcome

-As discussed in [Tailwind CSS issue #2544](https://github.com/tailwindlabs/tailwindcss/issues/2544), I'm hoping there can be some intelligent caching or preflighting for long-running processes such as `webpack-dev-server`.

-Have any instrumentation or profiling been hooked up to the build to determine where the bottlenecks are?
+As discussed in [Tailwind CSS issue #2820](https://github.com/tailwindlabs/tailwindcss/issues/2820), I'm hoping there's a way to restore the performance gains from being able to split the CSS out into separate chunks as described in the [Speeding Up Tailwind CSS Builds](https://nystudio107.com/blog/speeding-up-tailwind-css-builds) article.